 If you are among them, don’t worry, because we have a way to solve this in a matter of minutes.

-Why can’t I open links on Android?
+Why can’t I open links on my phone?

 1. Check in-app settings